inloop/image-picker/README.md

 ## Known Issues

 1. autorotate to landsacpe on iPhone X does not work properly - safe area is not updated so layout is broken
-2. [fixex] live photos does not work - it says device does not support live photos event thought all shold be set correctly (does not work on SE nor iPhone 7) -> this is because session preset is to video, see comments in code to fix it
+2. [fixed] live photos does not work - it says device does not support live photos event thought all shold be set correctly (does not work on SE nor iPhone 7) -> this is because session preset is to video, see comments in code to fix it
 3. [fixed] flipping camera animation is flickering, I could not find a proper way how to achieve nice animation with blurred content, I tried following solutions:
     1. adding UIVisualEffectsView as subview of camera output but it's flickering when camera goes black on a while
     2. taking screenshot of AVVideoPreviewLayer is not possible - it returns transparent empty image